mohsaad/Santas-Little-Helpers/README.txt

-# User Modeling Node.js Starter Application
+User Modeling Java Web Application

-## Files
+Files

-The User Modeling Node.js starter application has files as below:
+The User Modeling Java Web starter application contains the following contents:

-*   app.js
+*   webApp.war

-	This file contains the server side JavaScript code for your application written using the Node.js API
+    This WAR file is actually the application itself.
+It is the only file that'll be pushed to and run on the Bluemix cloud.
+Every time your application code is updated, you'll need to regenerate this WAR file and push to Bluemix again.
+See the next section on detailed steps.

-*   views/
+*   WebContent/

-	This directory contains the views of the application.
-It is required by the express framework and jade template engine in this sample application.
+    This directory contains the client side code (HTML/CSS/JavaScript) of your application as well as compiled server side java classes and necessary JAR libraries.
+The content inside this directory is all you need to generate the final WAR file.

-*   public/
+*   src/

-	This directory contains public resources of the application.
-It is required by the express framework in this sample application.
+    This directory contains the server side code (JAVA) of your application.
+In this simple starter application, there's only one class: 'com.ibm.cloudoe.samples.HelloResource'

-*   package.json
+*   build.xml

-	This file is required by the Node.js environment.
-It specifies this Node.js project name, dependencies, and other configurations of your Node.js application.
+    This file allows you to easily build your application using Ant.